Lawrence908/AstrID/csci-491-course-outline.md

 ## Project Description

-The project will employ a systematic approach combining machine learning research, software development, and astronomical data analysis to achieve the stated objectives.
+The project will allow me to learn and utilize a systematic approach combining machine learning research, software development, and astronomical data analysis to achieve the stated objectives.
+A course that combines these learning outcomes is not offered at VIU, which is why I am proposing them as a Senior Research Project.
+Also, the skills that I will learn are very sought after in today's industry.

 **Core Research Components:**